-Along with basic settings and options described above, we also offer you some "Advanced settings", which can be found by clicking on "Settings" icon.
+Along with the basic settings and options described above, we also offer you some "Advanced settings", which can be found by clicking on the "Settings" icon.

-First of all, you can change the way you view your feeds and articles into split screen mode (Gmail style).
+First of all, you can change the way you preview your feeds and articles into a split-screen mode (Gmail style).
 Go to Advanced setting > Preferences tab.

 Make sure "Combined feed display" is unchecked.

-Now you can preview your articles still seeing the list of articles above preview window.
+Now you can preview your articles with the list of all articles above the preview window.

-For a vertical preview, go to Settings menu icon in the top-right corner and click on "Toggle widescreen mode".
+For a vertical preview, go to the Settings and click on "Toggle widescreen mode".

 Advanced feeds settings

-In Feeds tab you can drag and drop feeds from one category to another.
-There are some other useful options like bulk feeds editing (reassign a group of feeds to another category), batch (bulk) subscribe or unsubscribe.
+In the Feeds tab you can drag and drop feeds from one category to another.
+There are some other useful options like bulk feeds editing (reassign a group of feeds to another category), batch (bulk) subscribing or unsubscribing.
 Here you can also rename or remove your categories.

 If you keep your content feeds in a different reader and this reader supports OPML option you can easily move your feeds to our Feeds Reader.

-Generate OPML file with all your feeds in your previous reader, save it on your computer.
-Now go to Feeds Reader, in Settings menu choose "Advanced settings" and then go to "Feeds" tab.
+Generate OPML file with all your feeds in your previous reader, and save it on your computer.
+Now go to Feeds Reader, in the Settings menu choose "Advanced settings" and then go to the "Feeds" tab.
 Find "OPML" option on the bottom of the screen.

 In the OPML section press " Choose file..." button to upload your OPML file with all your content feeds.